-In August 2016, the FASB, issued ASU, No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, which simplifies the way cash receipts and cash payments are presented on the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, which simplifies the way cash receipts and cash payments are presented on the statement of cash flows.
 For public entities, ASU 2016-15 is effective for fiscal years beginning after December 15, 2017, and interim periods within those annual periods.
 For nonpublic entities, ASU 2016-15 is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
 Early adoption is permitted.
-The Company is currently evaluating the impact the guidance will have on its financial statements.
+The Company has adopted this pronouncement.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets.
 For public entities, ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
 For nonpublic entities, ASU 2016-02 is effective for fiscal year beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
 The Company is evaluating the effect that ASU 2016-02 will have on its financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
+The Company has not yet selected a transition method, nor has it determined the effect of the standard on its ongoing financial reporting.